thq5601/perplexity_clone/README.md

 # perflexity

-A clone of Perplexity use well on website
+A clone of Perplexity that can use well on the website.

-Creat .env file and paste in Tavily and Gemini API key to use
+To use, clone the file then creat .env file then paste in Tavily and Gemini API key.

-Cmd: Run virtual environment --> fastapi dev main.py
+Cmd: Run virtual environment --> fastapi dev main.py.